NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Hunter Varients/T/tetranadon.md

 - `[[resilient]]`: Boosts Fortitude-based interactions
 - `[[deflecting]]`: Used in items that help avoid being hit
 - `[[slick]]`: Used in anti-control or escape-based mechanics

----

-Would you like this formatted as a printable crafting handout for your players, or should I proceed to generate a matching loot/crafting table for the **Great Wroggi** and **Wroggi** next?